THE ULTIMATE OBLIQUES WORKOUT GUIDE

 1) ANATOMY OF THE OBLIQUES

-Before we get into the oblique workout, let’s take a quick minute to understand how the obliques function.
+Before we get into this effective obliques workout, let’s take a quick minute to understand how the obliques function.

-The stronger the mind-to-muscle connection is, the more in sync your movements will be as you activate the obliques and the core as a whole.
+The stronger the mind-to-muscle connection is, the more in sync your movements will be as you activate the obliques and the entire core.

 Speaking of the oblique muscle, most people make the mistake of thinking there are only the best lower oblique workouts and upper oblique workouts, but this isn’t the case.
-The oblique muscle fibers are external and internal – not upper and lower.
+The oblique muscle fibers are external oblique and internal oblique – not upper and lower like the fibers in the central rectus abdominis muscle, also known as the “six-pack” muscle.

 The external obliques are situated at a downward angle, and they help rotation.
 For example, your external obliques go into overdrive to maintain the leg positions when you do Windshield Wipers.

-The internal obliques sit beneath and are often overshadowed by the external obliques, but they play just as big of a role.
-Unlike the external obliques, these run parallel and also assist with rotation.
+The internal obliques are deeper muscles that sit beneath and are often overshadowed by the external obliques, but they play just as big of a role.
+Unlike the external muscles, these run parallel and also assist with rotation.

 They can be activated through moves like Russian Twists, which is an amazing exercise for the obliques and overall core.